LichFactory-Games/lichfactory/docs/Cryptography/posts/Making-New-Subclasses-–-Some-Examples.md

 But there are definitely some things that I don't think work well, and for which I currently have no solutions.

 1. There is potential for significant overlap with the Artificer class.
 The fact that the Tinkerer is Rogue-based perhaps helps to alleviate this, but still one might be concerned that the articulation of the core concept doesn't sit all that comfortably next to the Artificer.
 2. The Tinkerer relies heavily on a poorly-developed subset of crafting rules in D&D 5e.
 Crafting is notoriously not that well thought-out in D&D and that might make adjudicating the sorts of devices a Tinkerer would want to develop somewhat difficult.
-I've tried to alleviate this somewhat with a notion of "complexity levels" and examples of each (see the [[../../Homebrew/Subclasses/Tinkerer-(Rogue)|Tinkerer]] entry) but I'm not particularly satisfied by it.
+I've tried to alleviate this somewhat with a notion of "complexity levels" and examples of each (see the [Tinkerer entry](../Homebrew/Subclasses/Tinkerer-Rogue.md)  but I'm not particularly satisfied by it.
 3. Similarly -- there is just a lot of dependence on DM fiat here, and while that may work fine between some DMs and players, it also contains the potential for lots of issues.

 In general I'm not thoroughly satisfied with the Tinkerer subclass.
 It is still in want of a fair bit of tinkering itself (sorry I couldn't resist!)